jlmayfield/wcil-covid-reporting/docs/_posts/2020-08-06-WCCovidIntro.md

 ---
  <script src="https://cdn.plot.ly/plotly-latest.min.js"></script>

-### Prolog
+### Prologue

 Monmouth College is located in Monmouth, Illinois which is the county seat for Warren County, Illinois.
 Like the rest of the globe, we've been spending the summer trying to navigate the COVID-19 Coronavirus pandemic.
-The college ended in-person instruction in early April of 2020 when the state of Illinois entered a general lock-down asking residents to, wherever fesiable, work from home, stay home, and hunker down to slow the spread of the virus.
+The college ended in-person instruction in early April of 2020 when the state of Illinois entered a general lock-down asking residents to, wherever feasible, work from home, stay home, and hunker down to slow the spread of the virus.
 It's now early August, the virus is still present within our community and the college is preparing to welcome 800+ students back to campus for a mixture of in-person and online instruction.
 The Monmouth-Roseville